 Insert your needle into the same stitches again, going in the opposite direction and skipping the first stitch (Photo 10).
 Pull your yarn all the way through (Photo 11).
 Insert your needle into the same stitches one last time, going in the opposite direction and skipping the first stitch (Photo 12).
 Pull your yarn all the way through (Photo 13).
 Cut your yarn close to your work, making very sure not to accidentally cut any stitches!

-Your tails will be slightly visible on the back of your work, but in a neat, controlled way.
+Your ends will be slightly visible on the back of your work but in a neat, controlled way.
 If done correctly, you shouldn’t be able to see them on the front of your work at all.

 Other Methods for Eliminating Yarn Ends

-Working Away Your Tails of Yarn After the Fact
+Working Away Your Yarn Ends After the Fact

 - Working Away Through 1 Stitch – Stephie’s Corner